-Few days back, I read a real life story of a female IT engineer in Pune and she shared various aspects of her life in detail, which I thought should be read by more and more people and I took permission from Mr. Ravi, if I can republish his article on this blog, which he agreed to and I am thankful to him.
+A few days back, I read a real-life story of a female IT engineer in Pune and she shared various aspects of her life in detail, which I thought should be read by more and more people and I took permission from Mr. Ravi, if I can republish his article on this blog, which he agreed to and I am thankful to him.

 Here is a great write up below.

 I regularly follow your blog and I like your sarcastic style of writing.
 I have read several of your articles where you have highlighted the importance of living a quality life versus living a life under pressure to own a house as soon as possible at any cost in huge debt.

 I think in life we have to make certain choices where we cannot achieve what others can because our circumstances are different.
 Mine is another such case.

 I am an IT engineer and a daughter and a wife.